TeamSHIRO/AKL/CONTRIBUTING.md

 ---

 ### Git Tags
 Git tags with `v` prefix are not allowed.
 Because it is reserved for release.
-Any other tag is allowed but please keep it to the minimum.
+Any other tag is allowed, but please keep it to the minimum.

 ---

 ### Branching
 We recommend naming a branch to be descriptive of the feature or bug fix you are working on.

+Prefer `kabab-case` for branch names.

 ---